castaway/dbix-class-book/chapters/03-Describing-database.md

       PRIMARY KEY (id)
     );

-This is the result class for the users table:
+This is the Result class for the users table:

     1. package MyBlog::Schema::Result::User;
     2. use strict;